Honkytonk Man

-Honkytonk Man is a 1982 American musical western comedy-drama film set in the Great Depression.
+Honkytonk Man is a 1982 American musical Western comedy-drama film set in the Great Depression.
 Clint Eastwood, who produced and directed, stars with his son, Kyle Eastwood.
 Clancy Carlile's screenplay is based on his 1980 novel of the same name.
-This was Marty Robbins' last appearance before he died.
+This was the last film appearance for Marty Robbins, who died one week before the release of the film.
 The story of Clint's character, Red Stovall, is loosely based on the life of Jimmie Rodgers.

 Plot

-Itinerant western singer Red Stovall suffers from tuberculosis but has been given an opportunity to make it big at the Grand Ole Opry in Nashville, Tennessee.
-He is accompanied by his young nephew Whit.
-After a series of adventures which include Will's first sexual encounter in a brothel, they finally arrive.
+Itinerant Western singer Red Stovall suffers from tuberculosis, but has been given an opportunity to make it big at the Grand Ole Opry in Nashville, Tennessee.
+He is accompanied by his young nephew, Whit.
+After a series of adventures that include Whit's first sexual encounter in a brothel, they finally arrive.

 While a fit of coughing in his audition ruins Red's chances, talent scouts for a record company are impressed enough to arrange a recording session, realizing that he has only days to live.
 The tuberculosis reaches a critical stage in the middle of this session, where Red's lines are filled in by Smokey, a side guitarist.
-Red eventually succumbs while Whit vows to tell his uncle's story.
+Red eventually succumbs, while Whit vows to tell his uncle's story.
 Red's vintage Lincoln Model K touring car, prevalent throughout the movie, finally "dies" at the cemetery where Red is laid to rest.